Ridley Scott: 1984 Apple Macintosh commercial

-1990s: Thelma & Louise
+1990s

 The road film Thelma & Louise (1991) starring Geena Davis as Thelma, Susan Sarandon as Louise, in addition to the breakthrough role for Brad Pitt as J.D, proved to be one of Scott's biggest critical successes, helping revive the director's reputation and receiving his first nomination for the Academy Award for Best Director.
-His next project, independently funded historical epic 1492: Conquest of Paradise, was a box office failure.
+His next project, independently funded historical epic 1492: Conquest of Paradise, was a box-office failure.
 The film recounts the expeditions to the Americas by Christopher Columbus (French star Gérard Depardieu).
 Scott did not release another film for four years.

-In 1995, Ridley and his brother Tony formed a production company, Scott Free Productions, in Los Angeles.
+In 1995 Ridley and his brother Tony formed a production company, Scott Free Productions, in Los Angeles.
 All Ridley's subsequent feature films, starting with White Squall (starring Jeff Bridges) and G.I.
 Jane (starring Demi Moore), have been produced under the Scott Free banner.
 In 1995 the two brothers purchased a controlling interest in the British film studio Shepperton Studios.
-In 2001, Shepperton merged with Pinewood Studios to become The Pinewood Studios Group, which is headquartered in Buckinghamshire, England.
+In 2001 Shepperton merged with Pinewood Studios to become The Pinewood Studios Group, which has its headquarters in Buckinghamshire, England.